zdravkov/kendo-docs/api/wrappers/jsp/chart/seriesdefaults-labels.md

 ### color `String`

 The text color of the labels.
-Any valid CSS color string will work here, inlcuding hex and rgb.
+Any valid CSS color string will work here, including hex and rgb.

 #### Example